turingschool/mod-0-curriculum/syllabus.md

 ## Your Instructors
-The current Mod 0 Lead is Eric Weissman, our Pre-Program Instructor at Turing.
-If you have any questions about the course or computer setup, Eric is the person to contact!
-You can find him on Slack.
-Eric and a team of Pre-Program Teaching Assistants run sessions and provide students feedback throughout Mod 0.
+The current Mod 0 Lead is Megan McMahon.
+If you have any questions about the course or computer setup, Megan is the person to contact!
+You can find her on Slack.
+Megan and a team of Pre-Program Teaching Assistants run sessions and provide students feedback throughout Mod 0.
 They're an all-star team of Turing alumni and current software developers who have a passion for supporting students as they begin their journey at Turing.

 ## Description
 Mod 0 is a prerequisite course for attending Turing.
 The primary focus of the course is setting students up with the necessary tools and programming foundations to be successful in the full-time course.
 Students will be evaluated throughout the course on their communication, collaboration, and technical skills.